Meal Replacement and Protein Powder Resources Reviews

 Who Should and Shouldn’t Use Meal Replacements

-Not everyone should partake in meal replacements for weight-loss.
-If you have high blood pressure you should talk with your physician before giving this option a try.
-Most pre-packaged meals are high in sodium and that can increase blood pressure.
+Not everyone should partake in meal replacements for weight loss.
+If you have high blood pressure you should talk with your healthcare provider before giving this option a try.

-Children can use meal replacements, but not the same ones marketed to adults for weight-loss.
+Children can use meal replacements, but not the same ones marketed to adults for weight loss.
 Brands like Boost and Pediasure offer healthy options for kids.
+Both contain protein powder and some flavors contain whey protein.
+There’s research showing the connection between protein powder and fullness.

-We found no information on interactions between meal replacements and medications, but there are potential interactions between medications and certain foods.
-Talk with your doctor before using a meal replacement option if you are on prescription medications.
+But, there are potential interactions between medications and certain foods.
+Talk with your healthcare provider before using a meal replacement option if you are on prescription medications.

 What Does Science Say About Meal Replacements

-Science supports the use of meal replacements for weight-loss.
+Science supports the use of meal replacements for weight loss.
 There are numerous research studies that prove it can work as a healthy option that helps the dieter lose and maintain.
+There are also multiple studies showing the benefits of protein powder, whey protein, and meal replacements.

-Journal of the American College of Nutrition – “Ready-to-eat cereals may be used to promote weight loss when consumed as a portion-controlled, meal replacement.”
+Research from the Journal of the American College of Nutrition concluded, “ready-to-eat cereals may be used to promote weight loss when consumed as a portion-controlled, meal replacement.”

 The Final Word on Meal Replacements